Guinness Beef Stew

-This Irish Guinness Beef Stew is super cozy and packed with tender beef, potatoes, carrots, and mushrooms.
-They all simmer together in a rich, aromatic broth jazzed up with stout, tomato paste and smoky bacon.
-Perfect for a chill day!
+This Irish inspired Guinness beef stew is warm, hearty, and packed with tender beef, potatoes, carrots, and mushrooms.
+Everything simmers together in a rich, aromatic broth infused with stout, tomato paste, and smoky bacon.

 overhead shot of a white dutch oven filled with guinness beef stew.